splashapp/buildKontraTestEnv/README.md

 ### KONTRA Test Environment
 buildKontraTestEnv project is used to setup a standarized KONTRA Test environment (system under test, SUT), DB2 and standarized tools to execute test cases/suites.
 The tester can use the KONTRA Test Environmet to:

-1. Test KONTRA in a defined test environment with different KONTRA products (e.g. Kreditkartenabrechnung)
+- Test KONTRA in a defined test environment with different KONTRA products (e.g. Kreditkartenabrechnung)
-2. Test KONTRA with a defined KONTRA product but different test environments
+- Test KONTRA with a defined KONTRA product but different test environments
-  a.
-KONTRA releases
+  1. KONTRA releases
-  b.
-KONTRA database releases
+  2. KONTRA database releases
-  c.
-Platforms/hardware (e.g. xxx (linux), macbook pro (macOS))
+  3. Platforms/hardware (e.g. xxx (linux), macbook pro (macOS))
-  d.
-Databases (e.g. DB2, Oracle)
+  4. Databases (e.g. DB2, Oracle)

 The standard test environment (out of the box) consist out of:
   1. KONTRA release: x.xxx